Mick Murphy (Irish Socialist politician): Political career

 During the 2010s, Murphy was to the fore in the Campaign Against Home and Water Taxes.
-On 9 February 2015, while travelling to work from his Whitechurch, Rathfarnham home, Gardaí arrested him in relation to his part in the Jobstown protest the previous November—during which Tánaiste Joan Burton was reluctant to leave her car for two hours—and took him into custody along with three others anti-austerity activists.
+On 9 February 2015, while travelling to work from his Whitechurch, Rathfarnham home, Gardaí arrested him in relation to his part in the Jobstown protest the previous November—during which Tánaiste Joan Burton was reluctant to leave her car for two hours—and took him into custody along with three other anti-austerity activists.
 He was released without charge later that afternoon and told RTÉ's Liveline radio show that while in custody he was shown garda vehicle and helicopter surveillance videos of the incident.
 The arrests led to accusations of "political policing".

 As Tallaght Central representative he opposed the Tallaght Town Centre Development.
 He is also involved in the Tallaght Hospital Action Group.

 Murphy lost his seat in the 2019 Irish local elections.